Xeloda® (There may be other brand names for this medication.)

 Capecitabine comes as a pill, to be taken by mouth.
 Do not crush, chew, or dissolve the tablets.

 Why am I Taking Capecitabine?

 How Does Capecitabine Work?

 Capecitabine is in a class of drugs known as antimetabolites, drugs that interrupt the cell cycle.
-It is biologically similar to a nutrient that cancer cells need to grow.
+It is biologically similar to substances found inside cells.
 The cancer cells take in the capecitabine and it disrupts their growth and their ability to reproduce.
 If the cells are unable to reproduce, they die.

-The faster cells are dividing (reproducing), the more likely it is that chemotherapy will damage or kill the cells.
-Unfortunately, chemotherapy does not know the difference between cancer cells and normal cells that reproduce frequently.
-The cells in your body that are the most likely to be affected by chemotherapy are the cells that line the digestive tract (mouth, stomach, intestines), hair follicles, and blood cells.
+The faster cells are dividing, the more likely it is that chemotherapy will damage or kill them.
+Unfortunately, chemotherapy does not know the difference between cancer cells and normal cells that reproduce quickly.
+The cells that are the most likely to be affected by chemotherapy are those that line the digestive tract (mouth, stomach, intestines), hair follicles, and blood cells.

 These normal cells will eventually grow back and be healthy.
-During treatment, however, you may experience side effects from the chemotherapy’s effects on these normally fast reproducing cells including nausea, vomiting, diarrhea, mouth sores, hair loss, and decreased blood counts.
-Low blood counts may cause fatigue, anemia, and a significant decrease in your ability to fight off infections.
+During treatment, however, you may experience side effects such as nausea, diarrhea, mouth sores, hair loss, and decreased blood counts.
+Low blood counts may cause fatigue, anemia, and increase your risk of infection.